Beef Jerky selber machen: So wird dein hausgemachtes Jerky besonders lecker

 Ingredients for the Beef Jerky Marinade:

-First, you shape your meat with a very sharp knife into the desired form.
-If you place the beef in the freezer for 1 to 2 hours beforehand, it will be easier to cut.
-First, remove the visible fat and connective tissue.
-Then carefully slice the meat into thin strips with a thickness of 4 to 5 millimeters.
-To avoid long meat fibers, it is advisable to cut the meat across the grain.
-Alternatively, you can use a slicing machine.
+First, shape your meat with a very sharp knife into the desired form.
+If you put the beef in the freezer for 1 to 2 hours beforehand, it will be easier to cut.
+First remove visible fat and connective tissue.
+Then carefully cut the meat into thin strips about 4 to 5 millimeters thick.
+To avoid long meat fibers, it is recommended to cut the meat across the grain.
+Alternatively, you can use a slicer.

-Place your meat strips in the marinade or spice mixture.
-Make sure that all pieces are evenly coated.
-Let the marinade sit in the refrigerator for about 4 hours or overnight.
+Then place your meat strips in the marinade or spice mix.
+Make sure all pieces are evenly covered.
+Let the marinade work for about 4 hours or overnight in the refrigerator.
 Then take the strips out of the sauce and dry them thoroughly with a kitchen towel.

-Now comes the probably most important step in the production of beef jerky: drying.
+Now comes probably the most important step in making beef jerky: drying.
 Spread your marinated strips on a slatted rack or directly in the dehydrator.
-Make sure that the pieces do not touch each other.
+Make sure the pieces do not touch each other.

 If you have a dehydrator, you should plan for the drying process to take about 10 to 12 hours.
-Set the machine to a temperature of 45°C. To achieve as even a drying as possible, you can swap the trays in the machine every two hours.
-The bottom tray moves up while the upper trays move down one level each.
-A dehydrator has the advantage that both the flavor and the nutrients of the meat are particularly well preserved.
+Set the machine to a temperature of 45°C. To achieve the most even drying possible, you can swap the racks in the machine every two hours.
+The bottom rack moves to the top and the upper ones each move one level down.
+A dehydrator offers the advantage that both the flavor and nutrients of the meat are particularly well preserved.

 If you don't have a dehydrator and decide to dry in the oven, you should pay attention to a low temperature.
-In most cases, it is advisable to set the lowest temperature.
-Set the oven to convection and be sure to stick a wooden spoon in the door so that the moisture can escape better.
+In most cases, it is recommended to set the lowest temperature.
+Set the oven to convection and be sure to place a wooden spoon in the door to allow moisture to escape better.
 For even drying, you should turn the meat after about four hours.
-After 8 hours, you should check about once an hour whether your strips have already reached the desired consistency.
+After 8 hours, you should check about once an hour whether your strips have reached the desired consistency.

-As soon as your homemade jerky is ready, you should let it cool down properly and then consume it quickly or store it correctly.
+Once your homemade dried meat is ready, you should let it cool well and then consume it quickly or store it properly.
 In our article "How to Store Your Beef Jerky Properly" you will learn what you need to consider.

-Making beef jerky seems too complicated for you, you don't find enough free time, or you're not satisfied with your results?
-In our shop, you'll find numerous different flavours that you can enjoy without any effort.
+Does making beef jerky seem too complicated, you don't find enough free time, or are you not satisfied with your result?
+In our shop, you will find numerous different flavors that you can enjoy without any effort.

 Frequently Asked Questions: Making Beef Jerky Yourself